Qbox commands

 SYNOPSIS

-The move command moves an atom to an absolute position specified by x, y, z or by a relative displacement specified by dx, dy, dz.
+The move command moves an atom to a new position and optionally sets its velocity.
+The new position is defined by absolute coordinates x, y, z or by a relative displacement dx, dy, dz.
+When using ‘to’, if one or more of the arguments is ‘*’, the corresponding component of the position is unchanged.
 Positions or displacements must be given in atomic units (bohr).

 plot